 **UPDATE** I'm currently working on the second panel of this painting originally designed as a diptych.
 The second panel, which will be displayed on the left, will show the members of the mob outside the door.
 The wood frame in the middle of the two panels will act as the wall separating the inside and outside of the room.
 Here's an article from the Daily Herald about the photoshoot.
-The completed piece will be on display at the Church History Museum late fall of 2014 or early 2015.
-Prints will be available once the painting is completed.
+The completed piece will be on display at the Church History Museum fall of 2015.
+Prints will be available once the painting is completed

 I'm happy to announce that my new painting, Greater Love Hath No Man, received the Charles & Ruth Whiting Award during the 26th Annual Spiritual and Religious Art of Utah Exhibition at the Springville Museum in Springville, UT!
 Here are a couple news articles for the show:

 Spiritual snapshots: Popular religious exhibit makes annual appearance at Springville Museum of Art

 26th annual Spiritual and Religious Art Exhibit offers inspiration & variety

 I've been wanting to show the process I took to create my recent painting, Greater Love Hath No Man, and my research to make it historically accurate, so here goes...
 The entire painting is not yet finished--the finished painting will be a diptych, so this is detailing the process and research behind the first completed panel.